-The GreenBug Education Program is an exciting new addition to our Home and Garden Integrated Pest Management Program, both of which seek to introduce and familiarize Maine residents with the principles and practices of Integrated Pest Management (IPM).
+The GreenBug Education Program is part of our Home and Garden Integrated Pest Management Program, both of which seek to introduce and familiarize Maine residents with the principles and practices of Integrated Pest Management (IPM).
 IPM is an effective and environmentally sensitive approach to pest control that relies on a combination of practices to prevent anticipated pest problems and manage existing pest issues through the most economical and ecologically sound measures.
 Pest management in and around Maine homes can be an immense challenge as it involves both the structural and landscape features of a property, as well as the variability of Maine’s climate.
 The Home and Garden IPM Program provides a flexible system for managing pests that is adaptable to any environment in Maine.

 According to the Maine Board of Pesticides Control, from 1995 to 2001, the weight of pesticides brought into Maine for sale to homeowners more than doubled, from 800,000 to 1.8 million pounds, doubled again by 2005 to 3.6 million pounds, increased to 6.2 million pounds in 2007, and has continued to steadily increase.
 In order to ensure these pesticides are used in a safe, effective, and judicious manner, the ‘greenbug’ component of our Home and Garden IPM Program will provide educational outreach to Maine homeowners when purchasing pest management products.